 I set out to recommend my Budapest Airbnb and ended up writing 1500 words (whoops!), so I’ll keep these last favorites short and let the pictures do the talking:

-Don’t Miss Fisherman’s Bastion (but it’s in every guidebook and tour, so it would be hard to accidentally skip)
+Don’t Miss Fisherman’s Bastion (it’s in every guidebook and tour, so it would be hard to accidentally skip)

 Eat at Mazel Tov, for the garden setting as much as the yummy food